imgeng/imageengine-gatsby/README.md

 function node_create(node_object: any, base_url: string, tokenized_url: string, distribution_url: MaybeString,  directives: IEDirectives, mime_type?: string | undefined)
 ```

-In this particular case, lets imagine your node is an asset in some CMS and has a `url` field that contains the address to that asset.
+In this particular case, let's imagine your node is an asset in some CMS and has a `url` field that contains the address to that asset.
 We replace the portion of the CMS address from the URL with the given token (imported from `gatsby-plugin-imageengine`) and use that as the `tokenized_url` and the original url as the `base_url`.
 This way the plugin will know how to retrieve the final correct url for your asset in the `ImageEngine Engine` distribution.

 ### Directives

-`ImageEngine` uses what is called `directives` to define specific output details of images you want to optimize.
+`ImageEngine` uses what is called `directives` (as query string paramaters) to define specific output details of images you want to optimize.

 To see all possible directives and their values [@imageengine/imageengine-helpers](https://www.npmjs.com/package/@imageengine/imageengine-helpers)